shelt/AurOracle/README.md

 * The total number of courses you wish to take.
 * The term you wish to generate potential schedules for.
 * The list of courses you MUST take.
-* OPTIONAL: The list of courses you would take as electives to fill any remaining slots.
+* Optional: The list of courses you would take as electives to fill any remaining slots.
-* OPTIONAL: The earliest time you could stand being in class.
+* Optional: The earliest time you could stand being in class.
-* OPTIONAL: The latest time you could stand being in class.
+* Optional: The latest time you could stand being in class.

 It will then generate potential course schedules, detailing which sections to take.

+By default, it will attempt to "compress" schedules, reducing potential for courses hours apart.
+Other optimizations can be performed, such as preferring class-free days.

 <div style="text-align:center"><img src="https://i.imgur.com/gSgYQQW.png" /></div>

 ## Usage

 ### Example
-    auroracle.py --number 3 --term fall15 --must MATH-1500 --would BIOL-3290 FREN-1152 COMP-1010
+    auroracle.py -n 4 -t fall15 --must COMP-1010 MATH-1500 GEOL-1420 FREN-1152 -e "9:30 AM" -l "3:30 PM"

 ### Arguments